bmadden-arch/bmadden-arch.github.io/_posts/2023-02-27-AWS-LZ-Root-Account-Usage-Alerts.md

 8. Finally click Create alarm

-9. Don't forget to go into your email to confirm subscription to the SNS topic.
+9. Don't forget to go into your email to confirm subscription to the SNS topic

 ## Test the Alarm ##

-1. Log out of the console and log in as a root user
+1. Log out of the console and log in as a root user from any of your AWS accounts

 2. You should receive an email alert for root user usage.
-This alert will also be reflected in your CloudWatch alarms.
+This alert will also be reflected in your CloudWatch alarms

 ![_config.yml]({{ site.baseurl }}/images/blog/Secure-LZ-Root-Account-Alarm/BlogImage13.png)